Definition of Research Methodology

 the system of methods and principles used in a particular discipline

 According to the Oxford Dictionaries, research is defined as,

 the systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions

 Introduction to Research Methodology

-A research methodology or a research design involves specific techniques that are adopted in research process to collect, assemble and evaluate data.
+A research methodology or involves specific techniques that are adopted in research process to collect, assemble and evaluate data.
 It defines those tools that are used to gather relevant information in a specific research study.
 Surveys, questionnaires and interviews are the common tools of research.